LionelBeato/coatimundis/Week-10/Day-50/OVERVIEW.md

     npm i react-modal
     ```

 2. Now we need to utilize a Form of some sort.
 I'm using theme-ui's form boilerplate but feel free to augment the code to whatever framework you're using.
+To start, add the following import to your react page: `import ReactModal from "react-modal"`.

 3. Before we implement our form we will need to define our mutations.
 I have written out the following *operation* for my createPost mutation: